 The RemoteGetMasterSecret method returns the master secret.
-A protocol server that implements this RPC interface MUST verify that the protocol client user object is a single sign-on (SSO) administrator before it retrieves the master secret.
+A protocol server that implements this RPC interface MUST verify that the protocol client user object is a single sign-on hBinding: Specifies the pointer to the protocol client remote procedure call (RPC) binding handle.
+The handle_t data type represents an explicit remote procedure call (RPC) binding handle, as specified in [C706].

+(SSO) administrator before it retrieves the master secret.
 Calls associated with any other user object MUST fail.